 5) Title review and scheduling closing.

 Upon receiving your bank commitment letter you should immediately forward a copy to me since this sets into motion a series of events culminating in your closing.
-First, the seller's attorney will forward the title work (Abstract) to me and I will review same and prepare the title insurance binder, if required.
-You should now advise me if you want the additional policy insuring your interest in the house.
+First, the seller's attorney will forward the title work (Abstract) to me and I will review same and prepare the lender's title insurance binder, if required.
+You should now advise me if you want the additional policy insuring your interest as well.
 I will forward the Abstract of Title, tax receipts and certificates and title insurance to the lender.
-After the lender reviews same and only after all other lender conditions have been met, I will receive a call to schedule your closing.
+After the lender reviews same and only after all other lender conditions have been met, I will receive a call or e-mail that your loan clear to close.
 A closing date will be scheduled taking into account the schedules of the buyer/buyer's attorney, seller/seller's attorney and the lender.
 Note that the closing date on your contract is normally an "on or about date" and is not carved in stone.
 Scheduling a closing date/time often requires cooperation by all parties as the seller needs to arrange movers to move out and the buyer to move in.
-Once a date/time is agreed upon the seller's attorney will prepare a statement of sale and will forward same to me and I will add to it your legal and title insurance cost and forward it to the lender who will add the lender's costs.
-The lender will then compile all costs on a form called a HUD-1 which will provide an amount you will need to bring to closing.
+Once a date/time is agreed upon the seller's attorney will prepare a Statement of Sale and will forward same to me to review.
+I will add some costs to it and then forward it to the lender who will add the lender's costs.
+The lender will then compile all costs/expenses on a form called a Closing Disclosure (CD) which reflects the amount you will need to bring to closing.
 You should be in contact with me so I can provide you with the amount and type of check needed at closing.
+At this time if you are on public water/sewer and electric/gas you should call the applicable water/sewer department and NYSEG to arrange these utilities to be changed over into your name as of the closing date.
+If you will have fuel oil or propane you should coordinate service turnover and reimbursement amounts with the provider of same.

 6) Closing!